aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2022/aspose-words-for-net-22-4-release-notes/_index.md

 }
 {{< /highlight >}}

-### Implemented ability to set Chart.SourceFullName property
+### Implemented an ability to set Chart.SourceFullName property

 Related issue: WORDSNET-23522.

-Implemented ability to specify the name of an xls/xlsx file the DrawingML chart is linked to:
+Implemented an ability to specify the name of an xls/xlsx file the DrawingML chart is linked to:
 {{< highlight csharp >}}
 /// <summary>
 /// Gets the path and name of an xls/xlsx file this chart is linked to.